9 Adventurous New Orleans Outdoor Activities

 Walking tours are some of the best New Orleans outdoor activities, as you’ll find tours focusing on every part of the city and catering to every imaginable interest.

-- New Orleans Original Craft Cocktail Walking Tour – If you’re going to learn about cocktails, you may as well do it in the city that invented them.
+- New Orleans Original Craft Cocktail Walking Tour: If you’re going to learn about cocktails, you may as well do it in the city that invented them.

-- Garden District Walking Tour including Lafayette Cemetery No. 1 – The Garden District is one of the most picturesque neighborhoods in NOLA.
-Learn about some of the city’s most ornate mansions and the fascinating above-ground 19th-century cemetery.
+- Garden District Walking Tour including Lafayette Cemetery No. 1: One of NOLA’s most picturesque neighborhoods.
+Learn about ornate mansions and the fascinating above-ground 19th-century cemetery.

-- Adults-only True Crime, Voodoo, and Vampire Walking Tour – Leave the kiddos behind for this tour, led by accredited paranormal historians.
+- Adults-only True Crime, Voodoo, and Vampire Walking Tour: Leave the kiddos behind for this tour, led by accredited paranormal historians.

 Lake Pontchartrain